JoaoVictorLacerda/express-swagger-autoconfigure/README.md

 To contribute, simply open a pull request with your changes; if it makes sense, it will be approved.

 ## License
 This project is licensed under the license.
-[MIT](https://github.com/JoaoVictorLacerda/express-swagger-autoconfigure/blob/main/license).
+[GNU AFFERO GENERAL](https://github.com/JoaoVictorLacerda/express-swagger-autoconfigure/blob/main/license).

 ## Contact
 _victorqueiroz90@outlook.com_